-I am currently assembling a legacy book project that includes memories and photographic portraits from the seventies.
-The portraits included in this presentation are a summary of that series.
+I am currently assembling a legacy book project that includes the portraits submitted with this application, and memories of that experience.
+These pictures were done in my loft in Soho circa 1980.
 They have rarely been exhibited or published.